S3 method for class 'data.frame'

 cl

 A cluster object created by makeCluster, or an integer to indicate number of child-processes (integer values are ignored on Windows) for parallel evaluations.
 See Details on performance in the documentation for pbapply.
 The default is NULL, which means that no parallelization is used.
+Note that warnings are not caught when using parallel processing.

 verbose